AnasElii/eth_custom_wallet/README.md

 ## Features
 - Account Management: Generate new wallets or import existing ones using private keys.
-- Token Interactions: Send, receive, and check balances of tBoy tokens.
+- Token Interactions: Send, receive, and check balances of ERC-20 tokens.
 - Testnet Support: Interact with the Sepolia testnet to test functionality before deploying to the mainnet.
 - Secure Storage: Implement best practices for securing private keys.
 - User Interface: Basic console-based UI for interacting with the wallet.